jameslk/jameskoshigoe.com/_posts/2015-02-16-your-idea-doesnt-need-an-nda.md

 As someone who frequently works with startups, I often come across NDA paperwork (i.e. Non-Disclosure Agreements).
 These generally serve various purposes to protect intellectual property and to prevent competition.
 Although I do see a need for NDAs, I won't sign every one that comes my way.
-You see, every time I write my signature on a piece of paper, I arrive closer to the singularity event of being sued in the future.
+You see, every time I write my signature on a piece of paper, I arrive closer to the prospects of being sued for something.
 For me, its a feeling akin to watching the Doomsday Clock tick ever closer to midnight.
 I like to limit the probability of such things occurring so I avoid signing documents such as NDAs when the risks outweigh the benefits.